jackmerriman/MLProject/README.md

 	- Write report

-		- Justification for station selection
+		- Justification for station selection (Kmeans)

 		- Justification of model features and algorithm